marxin/texi2rst-generated/sphinx/gcc/cris-options.rst

   Do not emit instructions with side effects in addressing modes other than post-increment.

-.. option:: -mstack-align, -mno-stack-align, -mdata-align, -mno-data-align
+.. option:: -mstack-align, -mno-stack-align, -mdata-align, -mno-data-align, -mconst-align, -mno-const-align
-.. option:: -mconst-align, -mno-const-align

   These options (:samp:`no-` options) arrange (eliminate arrangements) for the stack frame, individual data and constants to be aligned for the maximum